 Let's take a look at GoodData's solution for dashboards and explain how the Dashboard component and the infrastructure around it fit into this picture.

 The GoodData platform, GoodData Cloud and GoodData.CN all provide the KPI Dashboards component that can be used by both dashboard creators and consumers.
-In addition, developers can modify the default consumer experience, and create dashboard plugins to enhance or further customize the dashboard.

 The creators build dashboards using an intuitive and friendly drag-and-drop experience.
 They place insights onto a dashboard, define dashboard filters that can be used to filter data rendered by the insights, and customize what happens when the consumer interacts with the different insights on the dashboard.
 The interactions supported out of the box are various types of drilling: drilling down, drilling in, drilling to other dashboards, or drilling to custom locations.